Last Updated: August 9, 2024

 United States of America

 He released many albums with the Dave Brubeck Quartet throughout the 1950s and 1960s and traveled the world on behalf of the U.S. Department of State to play jazz music in Europe and Asia.
-Some of his many awards include the Grammy Lifetime Achievement Award and gracing the cover of "Time" magazine in 1954.
-He wrote many jazz standards including "The Duke" and "In Your Own Sweet Way".
-His best known piece of music was "Take Five" with the Dave Brubeck Quartet.
+He wrote many jazz standards, including "The Duke" and "In Your Own Sweet Way."
+His best-known piece of music was "Take Five" with the Dave Brubeck Quartet.

-Brubeck was recognized with a Grammy Lifetime Achievement Award, BBC Jazz Lifetime Achievement Award, Kennedy Center Honor, and he was inducted into the California Hall of Fame.
-Dave Brubeck passed away on December 5, 2012, one day before his 92nd birthday from heart failure.
+Brubeck was recognized with a Grammy Lifetime Achievement Award, BBC Jazz Lifetime Achievement Award, and Kennedy Center Honor, and he was inducted into the California Hall of Fame.
+Dave Brubeck passed away on December 5, 2012, one day before his 92nd birthday, from heart failure.

 Early Life

-Dave Brubeck was born on December 6, 1920 in Concord, California to parents Peter and Elizabeth Brubeck.
-His father was a cattle rancher while his mother taught piano lessons.
+Dave Brubeck was born David Warren Brubeck on December 6, 1920, in Concord, California.
+He was the son of Peter and Elizabeth Brubeck.
+His father was a cattle rancher, while his mother taught piano lessons.
 Brubeck took piano lessons from his mother from a young age, though he could not read music during his early lessons as he suffered from poor eyesight.
-For a long time, his inability to read music mostly went unnoticed as he had a natural ability in playing music.
+For a long time, his inability to read music mostly went unnoticed as he had a natural ability to play music.
 Brubeck planned to work with his father on their ranch as a vet.
-He began his studies at College of the Pacific in Stockton, California in 1938 to study veterinary science.
-However, it became clear over time that he was much more interested in music and eventually switched his major to music.
+He began his studies at the College of the Pacific in Stockton, California, in 1938 to study veterinary science.
+However, it became clear over time that Dave was much more interested in music, and he eventually switched his major to music.
 He was almost expelled from the school after it was discovered that he was unable to sight-read music.
 However, a number of professors came to his defense, arguing that he had strong abilities in counterpoint and harmony.
 He was allowed to complete his degree but had to promise that he would never teach piano.

 After finishing his music degree in 1942, Brubeck was drafted into the United States Army.
 He served in Europe in the Third Army under George S. Patton.
-When he volunteered to play piano at a Red Cross show, his impressive musical ability was discovered and he was spared from combat service.
-Brubeck then created the U.S. military's first racially integrated bands called The Wolfpack.
+When he volunteered to play piano at a Red Cross show, his impressive musical ability was discovered, and he was spared from combat service.
+Dave then created the U.S. military's first racially integrated band, The Wolfpack.
 It was then that Brubeck met Paul Desmond, another musician.
-After serving four years in the army, Brubeck returned to California to study at Mills College as a graduate student.
+After serving four years in the army, Dave returned to California to study at Mills College as a graduate student.
 It was during this time that he started working with Jack Sheedy and the Weiss brothers, who had their own record company, Fantasy Records.

 Career

 Brubeck recorded his first records on Fantasy Records in the late 1940s.
 They sold well.
-In 1951, Brubeck organized the Dave Brubeck Quartet along with Paul Desmond, whom he had met while in the military.
-They recorded a series of live albums including "Jazz at the College of the Pacific" and "Jazz at Oberlin" which were some of the earliest examples of cool jazz.
+In 1951, he organized the Dave Brubeck Quartet along with Paul Desmond, whom he had met while in the military.
+They recorded a series of live albums, including "Jazz at the College of the Pacific" and "Jazz at Oberlin," which were some of the earliest examples of cool jazz.

 Dave Brubeck